crypto101/book/hash-functions.rst

 everyone was using one of a handful of hash functions.
 The same password would result in the same hash everywhere.

-This problem was generally solved by using salts.
+This problem was generally solved by using :term:`salt`\s.
 By mixing (appending or prepending [#]_) the password with some random value before hashing it, you could produce completely different hash values out of the same hash function.
 It effectively turns a hash function into a whole family